St Mary's Church, Cleobury Mortimer: Interior

 Inside the church, the tower arch is round-headed.
 It was originally Norman but spread due to the weight of the tower, and was restored and strengthened as part of Scott's restoration.
-The chancel arch is pointed. its capitals being carved with leaves and human heads.
+The chancel arch is pointed, and its capitals are carved with leaves and human heads.
 The arcades are carried on circular piers.
 In the north wall of the chancel is a hagioscope.
 The north chapel contains an elaborate piscina.
 The nave and chancel roofs are Perpendicular in style.

 The east window contains stained glass dated 1875, designed by Harry Burrow, and made by Powell's, depicting The Vision of Piers Plowman.
 In the south wall of the chancel is a window of 1844 by Thomas Willement depicting the Good Shepherd, and in the south aisle is a window depicting Saints Paul and Timothy, dating from 1888, designed by Henry Holiday and made by Powell's.

 In the north chapel are monuments dating from the 18th century.
 On the north wall is a parish war memorial in the form of a wooden triptych, designed by a then vicar of the parish, with the names of men who died in World War I in the centre panel and those from World War II in the flanking panels.
-There is also a brass tablet to Captain William Henry Trow, King's Shropshire Light Infantry, who was killed in action at Kroonstad in South Africa during the Boer War in 1900.
+On the opposite wall is a brass tablet to Percy Herbert Jones of the Queen's Westminster Rifles who was killed in action at Armentières in World War I. There is also a brass tablet to Captain William Henry Trow, King's Shropshire Light Infantry, who was killed in action at Kroonstad in South Africa during the Boer War in 1900.

-The two-manual pipe organ was made in 1884 by Nicholson, it was rebuilt in 1904, and improved in the 1970s by L .J.
+The two-manual pipe organ was made in 1884 by Nicholson, it was rebuilt in 1904, and improved in the 1970s by L.J.
 Snell.
 There is a ring of six bells.
 Five of these were cast in 1757 by Adam Rudhall, and the other in 1925 by Gillett and Johnston.